 Monday to Friday

 Often there is no preparation you need to do, except for making sure you have all the relevant facts and information to discuss with your Welfare Adviser.
 We will need to see any relevant documents relating to the matter you are asking about.

 So that we can advise you properly, we normally expect you to attend your appointment on your own.
 However, if it is important to you that someone attends your appointment with you, this is normally fine.
 When you arrive, please tell our reception staff if you prefer this, so that they can consult with the Welfare Adviser you have an appointment with.
 Sometimes, we might ask to have a short conversation with you in private before your appointment begins, to help us to understand why you would prefer to be accompanied.
 A friend or relative can wait in our waiting area during your appointment.

 Try to arrive five minutes before your appointment time.
-Our frontline staff will ask you to check we have your correct contact details, and to sign a statement showing that you understand our Code of Practice on confidentiality, which you can read in full here.
+Our frontline staff will ask you to check we have your correct contact details, and to sign a statement showing that you understand our Code of Practice on confidentiality.

 If you are late for a booked appointment, the Welfare Adviser may decide that it will be best if you book another appointment, or they may decide to meet with you for a short appointment.
 In our experience, it can be unhelpful to begin an appointment when there isn't enough time to advise you properly, and this is why the Welfare Adviser might decide it is best for you to book another appointment.

 If you arrive early for a booked appointment, you will normally need to wait until the specified appointment time.
 If you have a reason why you would prefer to be seen early, please tell the frontline staff when you arrive and they will check with the Welfare Adviser to see if this is possible.

 If you are unable to attend your booked appointment, or find that you no longer need it, please contact the Advice and Counselling Service frontline team as soon as possible, so that your appointment can be offered to another student, and you can be offered an alternative one.